This word has a long history, and it is important to know that history.

 That last word is important, because that is the long-time Jewish counterpart of "church" today, and is still used to refer to the churches that the Jewish meet in!
 All Christians were Jews up until Acts chapter 10, so if they wanted to say "church" they would have used the correct word for it: συναγογη, synagogue.
 But they didn't!
 And there is nothing intrinsically Jewish about the word συναγογη.
 We could legitimately call all our Christian churches "synagogues," except that language tradition has identified this word only with Jewish churches.
 But if you compare what the Jews do in their "synagogues" with what today's Christians do in their "churches," it is much the same organization and routine, in a designated building, with the exception of the doctrine taught being different.

-Now, remember the distinction: εκκλησια is who we are, the out-calling. συναγογη is synagogue, a congregation and place to meet. συναγογη should be translated "church," but isn't. εκκλησια is translated "church," but shouldn't.
+Now, remember the distinction: εκκλησια is who we are, the out-calling. συναγογη is synagogue, a congregation, or assembly. συναγογη should be translated "church," but isn't. εκκλησια is translated "church," but shouldn't.
 What happened?

 What happened has to do with the Roman Catholic Church and the transliteration of the word εκκλησια into Latin, the language of the Romans.
 Now, if you were to translate the word εκκλησια, Latin could accommodate that.
 It would be translated "ex vocavit," which means "out-called."
 Latin also had words that would correspond to "congregation," which would be "congregatio" or "coetus" or "coitus."
 It had words for "assembly," which would be "coetus" or "contio" or "conventus" or "conventiculum" or "comitiatus" or "corrogatio" or "coitus" or "conrogatio."
 I'm sure you recognize some of these as Latin roots to corresponding English words, like "congregation," "convention," and so on.